Discover the Versatility of Lobster Meat in Various Dishes

 Prepare the Bisque:

-In the same pot, melt the remaining 2 tablespoons of butter over medium heat.
+Melt the remaining two tablespoons of butter in the same pot over medium heat.

 Add the lobster meat and sauté briefly until it's heated through.